GP-Stanley/tech264-iac/README.md

 * Ansible is an **open-source tool** used for **IT automation**, including **configuration management**, **application deployment**, and **task automation**.
 * It works by **connecting to your nodes** (servers, devices, etc.) and **pushing out small programs** called “Ansible modules” **to perform tasks**.
   * These modules are executed over SSH, and the results are returned to the Ansible server.
+* An Ansible playbook is a file written in YAML (Yet Another Markup Language) that defines a series of tasks to be executed on your managed nodes (servers, devices, etc.).
+  * Playbooks are used to automate and manage configurations, deployments, and other IT tasks.

 <br>